Tyfoom/flutter_web_auth_2/flutter_web_auth_2/README.md

 A Flutter plugin for authenticating a user with a web service, even if the web service is run by a third party.
 Most commonly used with OAuth2, but can be used with any web flow that can redirect to a custom scheme.

-In the background, this plugin uses [`ASWebAuthenticationSession`](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) on iOS 12+ and macOS 10.15+, [`SFAuthenticationSession`](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) on iOS 11, [Chrome Custom Tabs](https://developer.chrome.com/docs/android/custom-tabs/) on Android and opens a new window on Web.
+In the background, this plugin uses [`ASWebAuthenticationSession`](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) on iOS 12+ and macOS 10.15+, [`SFAuthenticationSession`](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) on iOS 11, [Chrome Auth Tab](https://developer.chrome.com/docs/android/custom-tabs/guide-auth-tab) on Android and opens a new window on Web.
 You can build it with iOS 8+, but it is currently only supported by iOS 11 or higher.

 <!-- TODO: Replace with a nicer GIF
 | **iOS**                | **Android**                    |